Gavin-Persad/predictions/plan.md

 13. Test scoring and table works✅

-14. Add in cup competitions, rules and format
+14. Add in cup competitions, rules and format✅

-- george cup
+- george cup✅
 - navigating rounds doesn't change the round view, still showing previous round fixtures. ✅\*\* now working but not showing blank fixtures.
 - edit rounds not working, could this be because the round has been completed.
 Need to test this by creating a new game week.\*\* now games confirmation is not working.
 Nothing being created on supabase.✅
 - game weeks can still be changed after confirmed, this needs to be locked in.✅